kishan-patel/kishan-patel.github.io/_posts/2015-10-25-commonly-used-linux-commands.markdown

 #Find all files that don't match the given name
 find -not -name "file_name"

-#Find all files that contains the given string in the name
+#Find all files that contain the given string in its name
-find . -type f -name "*some_string*"
+find -type f -name "*some_string*"

+#Find all files that contains the given string
+grep -rl . -e  "some_string"

+#Find all files with the given extension that contain the given string
+grep --include=\*.{java} -rl . -e "some_string"

+#Find all files without the given extension that contain the given string
+grep --exclude=\*.{java} -rl . -e "some_string"
 {% endhighlight %}
 <br/>

+# Searching/Manipulating Strings